 On top of that, they may be expensive.
 Attending trade shows for closing a couple of leads requires a lot of preparation, travel, and accommodation, and building a team capable of closing.

 Over time, new sales channels emerge.
-Are you actively seeking for them?
+Are you actively seeking them?

-Same goes for regularly experimenting with former channels.
 If cold calling wasn’t efficient a year ago, it may work better now.
 A new hire may be more competent in reaching out through LinkedIn.
-Your brand may have contributed to a better positioning of your business, contingent on having the right offer to pitch.
+Your brand may have contributed to better positioning of your business, contingent on having the right offer to pitch.

 5.5.
 Handling Pricing Negotiations